Ash4457/demo-repo/README.md

-# Demo estore
+# Demo
-This is a demo repository having an e-store page.
+This is a demo repository.